gabrieltinsley/Boise-State-University-CS-221-cs221-2024-fa-warmup-gabrieltinsley/README.md

 ****************
-* Project warmup
+* warmup
-* Class CS221
+* CS221
-* Date August 28, 2024
+* August 28, 2024
 * Gabriel Tinsley
 ****************

 OVERVIEW:

- MagicSquare is a 2D array which has each integer 1 through n^2, and the sum of the rows, columns and two diagnols are the same value.
+ MagicSquare is a 2D array which has each integer 1 through n^2.
+ Also the sum of the rows, columns and two diagnols are the same value.
  MagicSquareDriver takes your command line arguments to read or create the MagicSquare.